north west shelf project celebrating more than 35 years of domestic gas supply to W.A. and over 30 years of LNG exports to Japan

 Chevron is an equal one-sixth foundation participant in the North West Shelf (NWS) Project – Australia’s first LNG project.
-In 2014, the project celebrated 30 years of domestic gas production and 25 years of LNG cargoes to Japanese customers.
 The project has a track record as a safe, competitive and reliable supplier of domestic gas and liquefied natural gas (LNG) to Australian and Asian markets.

 The NWS operations consist of production from oil and gas fields located approximately 125 kilometres north-west of Karratha, Western Australia in water depths ranging between 80 and 131 metres.
 Venture offshore production facilities include the North Rankin Complex, Goodwyn A and Angel platforms and the Okha, a floating production, storage and off-take vessel.

 The onshore gas plant consists of five LNG processing plants – or “trains” – a domestic gas plant to supply Western Australia, LPG production units as well as storage and loading facilities for LNG, LPG and condensate.